plausible/website/_articles/plausible-open-source-and-privacy-first-web-analytics-plugin-for-wordpress.md

 Plausible Analytics is built to be a more modern [alternative to Google Analytics](https://plausible.io/vs-google-analytics) and other traditional analytics solutions.
 Here's what makes us different:

-* Plausible unlike Google Analytics doesn't use cookies and doesn't track any personal data.
+* Plausible, unlike Google Analytics, doesn't use cookies and doesn't track any personal data.
 You don't need to bother your visitors with GDPR consent banners.
 Read more on what makes Plausible a [privacy-first web analytics](https://plausible.io/privacy-focused-web-analytics)

-* Plausible unlike Google Analytics is [built for speed and performance](https://plausible.io/lightweight-web-analytics).
-Our script is under 1 KB in weight which is 45 times more lightweight than the Google Analytics script.
-Your site will not be slowed down
+* Plausible, unlike Google Analytics, is [built for speed and performance](https://plausible.io/lightweight-web-analytics).
+Our script is under 1 KB in size, which is 45 times more lightweight than the Google Analytics script.
+Plausible will not slow down your site

-* Plausible unlike Google Analytics is [simple to use](https://plausible.io/simple-web-analytics) and get useful insights from.
-All the main metrics are displayed on one page including top pages, top referral sources, external link clicks and goal conversions.
+* Plausible, unlike Google Analytics, is [simple to use](https://plausible.io/simple-web-analytics) and get valuable insights from.
+All the key metrics are displayed on one page, including top content, top referral sources, external link clicks and goal conversions.

 * Plausible like WordPress but unlike Google Analytics is [fully open source software](https://plausible.io/open-source-website-analytics).
 You can review our code and contribute to the development.
 You can even self-host Plausible on your server and manage your infrastructure

 ## What are the other features of Plausible Analytics for WordPress?

-* Our WordPress plugin excludes your own visits to your website from being counted in your analytics by default
+* Our WordPress plugin excludes your visits to your website from being counted in your analytics by default
 * We make it easy to track 404 error pages that people visit so you can fix them and redirect them to more appropriate pages
 * We make it easy to track clicks on external links so you can see which of your affiliate links are more popular than others
 * We make it easy for you to serve our script as a first-party connection from a subdomain such as stats.yoursite.com or plausible.yoursite.com.
 This makes your stats more accurate as it avoids the adblockers